as

 OTA update verification fails

-Cause: Need to confirm the update completed successfully and matches the expected SDK version.
+Cause: The system can't verify that the OTA update completed successfully or matches the expected SDK version.

 Solution: